-B.A., Howard University ; M.A., Colombia University; Ph.D., Colombia University
+B.A., Howard University ; M.A., Columbia University; Ph.D., Columbia University

 Carter Jackson's research focuses on slavery and the abolitionists, violence as a political discourse, historical film, and black women’s history.

 Kellie Carter Jackson is a 19th century historian in the Department of Africana Studies.
 Her upcoming book, Force & Freedom: Black Abolitionists and the Politics of Violence (University of Pennsylvania Press), examines the conditions that led some black abolitionists to believe slavery might only be abolished by violent force.

 Carter Jackson is co-editor of Reconsidering Roots: Race, Politics, & Memory (Athens: University of Georgia Press).
 With a forward written by Henry Louis Gates Jr., Reconsidering Roots is the first scholarly collection of essays devoted entirely to understanding the remarkable tenacity of the film’s visual, cultural, and political influence on American history.
 Carter Jackson and Erica Ball have also edited a Special Issue on the 40th Anniversary of Roots for Transition Magazine (Issue 122}.
 Carter Jackson was also featured in the History Channel's documentary, “Roots: A History Revealed” which was nominated for a NAACP Image Award in 2016.